jay-framework/jay/design-log/27 - guiding principles of Jay.md

 wrapper semantic / structural / layout elements, etc. We only reconcile on what the application can actually change on runtime.

 ## 6. All components are 3rd party security ready
-all jay components can run as secure / sandboxed 3rd party components.
+All jay components can run as secure / sandboxed 3rd party components.
-There is special syntax for 3rd party components.
+There is a special syntax for 3rd party components to ensure security.

 ## 7. Zero Trust
 Jay is based on the zero trust principle, meaning we consider all 3rd party code (any component code) as untrusted.